help-me-mom/ng-mocks/README.md

 ## Extra

-If you like ng-mocks, please support it:
+If you like `ng-mocks`, please support it:

 - [with a star on GitHub](https://github.com/ike18t/ng-mocks)
 - [with a tweet](https://twitter.com/intent/tweet?text=Check%20ng-mocks%20package%20%23angular%20%23testing%20%23mocking&url=https%3A%2F%2Fgithub.com%2Fike18t%2Fng-mocks)